Skip to content

 • Check your town office hours.
 Some offices may be CLOSED the day before an election.

 • Election time is busy!
-Allow adequate mailing time for your Early or Absent Voter Ballot to be mailed to you and to be returned to your clerk’s office.
+Allow adequate mailing time for your Early or Absentee Voter Ballot to be mailed to you and to be returned to your clerk’s office.

-• Early or Absent Voter Ballots may be hand-delivered to your assigned polling station during voting hours on Election Day.
+• Early or Absentee Voter Ballots may be hand-delivered to your assigned polling station during voting hours on Election Day.

 GETTING YOUR BALLOT

-Unregistered voters may also receive an Early or Absent Voter Ballot.
-A voter registration application will be provided along with the Early or Absent Voter Ballot.
+Unregistered voters may also receive an Early or Absentee Voter Ballot.
+A voter registration application will be provided along with the Early or Absentee Voter Ballot.
 Applicants must register to vote in the town or city where they currently reside.
 First-time voters will need to supply an acceptable form of ID which can be a driver’s license, passport, current utility bill, or bank statement.

 DEADLINES